mainstreamer/drupal-vagrant/README.md

 To do that - go to project root and run:

     vagrant rsync-auto

-to sync files from guest to host install vagrant plugin vagrant-rsync-back
+to sync files from guest to host install vagrant plugin **vagrant-rsync-back** and run

-    run: vagrant rsync-back
+    vagrant rsync-back

-you need to run this every time you need to pull changes from your guest back to your host machine
+You need to run this every time you need to pull changes from your guest back to your host machine